 A project with multiple application files starts the same as a single application file project.
-Select File > New > Storyboard Application or create a new project using the Photoshop Import feature.
+Select File > New > Storyboard Application or create a new project using the Photoshop Import or Sketch import features.

 A project can accommodate multiple standalone applications that share project images and script resources.
 You can add an additional application file to an existing project in multiple ways: